Trust types and codes

 Retirement compensation arrangement (RCA)

-This arrangement exists when an employer makes contributions for an employee's retirement, termination of employment, or any significant change in services of employment.
-For more information, see Retirement Compensation Arrangements.
+This arrangement exists when an employer makes contributions for an employee's retirement, termination of employment, or any significant change in the services of employment.
+For more information, go to Retirement Compensation Arrangements.

 If a trusteed arrangement is comprised of both an RCA and an employee benefit plan, you must file a T3 return for the portion of the arrangement that is treated as an employee benefit plan.
-Form T3 RCA, Retirement Compensation Arrangement (RCA) – Part XI.3 Tax Return, has to be filed for the RCA portion.
+You must file Form T3 RCA, Retirement Compensation Arrangement (RCA) – Part XI.3 Tax Return, for the RCA portion.

 -

 Generally, this is a plan or arrangement (whether funded or not) between an employer and an employee or another person who has a right to receive salary or wages in a year after the services have been performed.
-For more information, see archived Interpretation Bulletin IT529 – Flexible Employee Benefit Programs.
+For more information, go to IT529 ARCHIVED – Flexible Employee Benefit Programs.

-If a salary deferral arrangement is funded, we consider it a trust, and you may have to file a T3 return.
+If a salary deferral arrangement is funded, the CRA considers it a trust, and you may have to file a T3 return.
 The deferred amount is deemed to be an employment benefit, so you report it on a T4 slip, not on a T3 slip.
 The employee has to include the amount in income for the year the services are performed.
 The employee also has to include any interest, or other amount earned by the deferred amount.
-For more information, see Guide RC4120, Employers' Guide – Filing the T4 Slip and Summary.
+For more information, go to Guide RC4120, Employers' Guide – Filing the T4 Slip and Summary.

 -